RocketDerp/April14_2025/Quotes_Pile/Reddit2025B/2025-09-24_Reddit_pull.md

 https://old.reddit.com/r/illinois/comments/1nqikme/trump_sends_troops_to_american_cities_giving_him/ng7ps69/

-Reddit messaging promoting taht deporting difficult people makes life easy.
+Reddit messaging promoting that deporting difficult people makes life easy.
 Deport-happy.
 Trump MAGA values: deport people you don't understand, eject them from the nation, makes life easier.

 https://old.reddit.com/r/illinois/comments/1nqikme/trump_sends_troops_to_american_cities_giving_him/ng7q7jw/

-Reddit normalied it for over a decade.
+Reddit audience normalized it for over a decade.
 Finding Trump so entertaining to hate Trump, mock Hate, endless mocking and insulting: diapers, golf games, orange skin.
 Everything superficial and shallow to keep avoiding using spare time and free time to learn nonfiction about Russian information warfare.
 Instead, spare time spent commenting over and over in millions of disposable messages.

 https://old.reddit.com/r/illinois/comments/1nqikme/trump_sends_troops_to_american_cities_giving_him/ng8153b/

-Russia manipulated reddit.
+Russia manipulated Reddit audience.
 Avoidance of nonfiction in favor of low-effort no-citation Reddit comment messages.
 People on Reddit can't even name the "Internet Research Agency" or "Cambridge Analytica" https://www.bbc.com/news/technology-43301643

 https://old.reddit.com/r/illinois/comments/1nqikme/trump_sends_troops_to_american_cities_giving_him/ng8fe1y/

 I don't witness apathy, I see extreme attraction and excitement over all the mocking Trump hate Trump messaging.
-Peole thriilled to rush to their touch devices and make social comments about Trump.
+People thrilled to rush to their touch devices and make social comments about Trump.
 An audience glued to bullshit addictions.

 https://old.reddit.com/r/illinois/comments/1nqikme/trump_sends_troops_to_american_cities_giving_him/ng8hw7f/

 Live video of I.C.E. is exciting to people.
-Street gang violence is far more attractive to video junkies and meme addicts than onfiction books at the public library to study and learn about Russian information warfare methods.
-Reddit meme addicts love breakign news notifications to react-comment about footage of I.C.E. raids. ... ... ...
+Street gang violence is far more attractive to video junkies and meme addicts than nonfiction books at the public library to study and learn about Russian information warfare methods.
+Reddit meme addicts love breaking news notifications to react-comment about footage of I.C.E. raids. ... ... ...
 "Russia and the Menace of Unreality: How Vladimir Putin is revolutionizing information warfare".
 By Peter Pomerantsev.
 September 9 2014, 3:42 PM ET.
 “If previous authoritarian regimes were three parts violence and one part propaganda,” argues Igor Yakovenko, a professor of journalism at the Moscow State Institute of International Relations, “this one is virtually all propaganda and relatively little violence.
 Putin only needs to **make a few arrests — and then amplify the message** through his total control of television.”

 https://old.reddit.com/r/illinois/comments/1nqikme/trump_sends_troops_to_american_cities_giving_him/ng8i4ij/